Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Its architecture is impressive, and you can usually see the interior of the building.
 Moreover, this is the first private opera and theater in Serbia.

-Residents of Zemun are incredibly proud of this area, that’s connected with the park Tosin bunar (also famous tourism spot) with 128 painted steps.
+Residents of Zemun are incredibly proud of this area and it’s connected with the park Tosin Bunar (also a famous tourism spot) with 128 painted steps.

-In 2016, local activists collected 150 euros and painted the stars, by writing 128 different names of people who lived, worked, and positively influenced Zemun.
+In 2016, local activists collected 150 euros and painted the stairs by writing 128 names of people who lived, worked, and positively influenced Zemun.

-You can ride bumper cars, boat rides, and try some delightful homemade cookies.
+You can ride bumper cars, go on boat rides, and try some delightful homemade cookies.
 And of course, some swans will only make your Zemun visit more magical.

 Are you looking for a great place to rest from your bike tour in Zemun?
-This cafeteria will welcome you for a quick tea, coffee, and some French food bites.
+Cafeteria Gardos will welcome you for a quick tea, coffee, and some French food bites.

 Apart from Belgrade Fortress, the “White Bear Tavern” is the oldest surviving building in the Belgrade area, dating to the mid-17th century.
 It was originally a “kafana,” or a type of community bistro.

-Depending who you ask, it might be the oldest house in the Belgrade area, though it is certainly one of the best preserved example of Serbian history.
+Depending on who you ask, it might be the oldest house in the Belgrade area, though it is certainly one of the best preserved examples of Serbian history.

 It was built in the 1600s, and during its long life, it operated as a tavern, then a real-life dungeon, and even as a rooming house.